ElieAndrianarisolo/Twitter_Sentiment_Analysis_ML/README.md

 ## Dataset

+The dataset can be downloaded on Kaggle : https://www.kaggle.com/datasets/kazanova/sentiment140

 The dataset used in this project consists of labeled tweets, where the target label is either `0` (negative sentiment) or `1` (positive sentiment).
 The dataset is loaded from the CSV file `training.1600000.processed.noemoticon.csv`, and it requires an `ISO-8859-1` encoding format.

 ### Data Preprocessing Steps:
 - The dataset's columns are named (`target`, `id`, `date`, `flag`, `user`, `text`).